yutaplug/Aliucord/index.md

 1. For fakenitro plugins, type `!fakenitro`.

-2. Do not use "Repo" plugins (PluginRepo/ThemeRepo), they are broken & outdated.
+2. Don't use "Repo" plugins (PluginRepo/ThemeRepo), they are broken & outdated.
 Use PluginWeb/ThemeWeb instead.

-3. If you are looking for a plugin to fix markdown such as # headers, -# subtext, [hyperlinks](https://example.com), install MoreHighlight.
+4. If you are looking for a plugin to fix markdown such as # headers, -# subtext, [hyperlinks](https://example.com), install MoreHighlight.

-4. To fix slash commands and bot embeds, install SlashCommandsFixBeta & ComponentsV2Beta.
+5. To fix slash commands and bot embeds, install SlashCommandsFixBeta & ComponentsV2Beta.

-5. No, there is no plugin for RPC.
+6. No, there is no plugin for RPC.

-6. TapTap is better than SwipeToReply.
+7. TapTap is better than SwipeToReply.

-7. SimpleMessageLogger has less bugs and it's lighter than normal MessageLogger, but it doesn't have a database.
+8. SimpleMessageLogger has less bugs and it's lighter than normal MessageLogger, but it doesn't have a database.

-8. No, a plugin for new/modern ui doesn't exist.
+9. No, a plugin for new/modern ui doesn't exist.
 Use [Kettu](https://github.com/C0C0B01/KettuManager/releases/download/1220/Manager.apk) if you want a React Native mod client.

-9. No, there is no soundboard plugin.
+10. No, there is no soundboard plugin.

-10. Do not install original AudioPlayer, it has issues and it's outdated.
+11. Don't install original AudioPlayer, it has issues and it's outdated.
 Install the [fork](https://github.com/Archimedes9500/Halkiion-rushiiMachine-aliucord-plugins/raw/builds/AudioPlayer.zip) instead.

-11. No, there is no plugin to mass/bulk delete messages/dms.
+12. No, there is no plugin to mass/bulk delete messages/dms.

-12. Do not use PlayableEmbeds, its outdated and broken.
+13. Don't use PlayableEmbeds, it's outdated and broken.
 Use [Fluff](https://github.com/yutaplug/Aliucord/raw/main/stuff/Fluff.zip) instead.